TonyKioko/PasswordLocker/README.md

 ## Known Bugs
 There are no known bugs.

-## Future additional features to be considered.
+## Future additional features to be considered

-*Store user credentials in a database.
+* Store user credentials in a database.
-*Use encryption algorithims to hash saved passwords.
+* Use encryption algorithims to hash saved passwords.

 ### License
 This project is licensed under the MIT Open Source license,Copyright (c) 2018 [Tony Kioko](https://github.com/tonykioko/)